rust-lang/book/second-edition/nostarch/chapter16.md

 that we discussed earlier /Carol -->

-In a way, channels in any programming language are sort of like single ownership, because once you transfer a value down a channel, you shouldn't use that value any longer.
+In a way, channels in any programming language are sort of like single ownership, because once you transfer a value down a channel, you shouldn’t use that value any longer.
 Shared memory concurrency is sort of like multiple
 ownership: multiple threads can access the same memory location at the same time.
 As we saw in Chapter 15 where multiple ownership was made possible by